-- Topical corticosteroids: Eczema is caused by skin inflammation.
+- 1. Topical corticosteroids: Eczema is caused by skin inflammation.
 That's what makes it red and very itchy.
-To treat skin inflammation and itching, you need to use an anti-inflammatory ointment or cream that is strong enough and for long enough.
+To treat an eczema flare, you need to use a flare control ointment or cream that is strong enough and for long enough.
 Usually these are topical corticosteroids.
+They make a huge difference to the itching and appearance of inflamed skin.
 They are all very safe to use when used properly as below.
-They make a huge difference to the itching and appearance of inflamed skin. - 2.
+In general, the medical profession would never recommend using topical corticosteroid every day, non-stop, for months as they can cause side effects such as skin thinning.
+Please follow the instructions carefully and ask for clarification if needed. - 2.
 Emollients: People with eczema also have a dry skin.
 Moisturisers (emollients) are used to treat the appearance and discomfort caused by dry skin.
 They also help to prevent flares when the skin is better.
 The right emollient is the one that you like.
-You can use different emollients for different parts of the body (eg lighter ones for the face) and you can change them with the season (eg lighter in the summer, thicker in the winter).
+You may find one emollient that suits all parts of your body, but some people like to use different emollients for different places (eg lighter ones for the face) and you can change them with the season (eg lighter in the summer, thicker in the winter).
 Skin dryness and flaking in parts of the body is usually the result of skin inflammation.
 The main way of combating skin dryness is therefore to control the skin inflammation first.